grupolp/grupolp.github.io/README.md

 **Required fields:**

-- Transaction_type: It is the type of transaction, in this case it will be "charge"
+- Transaction_type: It is the type of transaction, in this case it will be "opencash"
 - Datetime_device: Actual Hour

 ```